pnegahdar/inenv/Readme.md

     # Runs `python manage.py syncdb` in the webproject venv
     # Use posix style -- to pass all args
     inenv webproject -- python manage.py syncdb --hello

+Helps Docs:

+    Basic usage:

+    Usage:
+    1. inenv ENV_NAME OPTIONS
+    Switches to venv ENV_NAME.

+    2. inenv ENV_NAME OPTIONS -- COMMANDS
+    Runs commands in the specified venv.

+    3. inenv SUB_COMMAND ARGS OPTIONS
+    See list of sub-commands.

+    Options:
+      --help, -h: Print the help message and exit --quiet, -q: Does not print anything to stdout.
+      --verbose, -v: Prints output of installations
+      --nobuild, -n: Does not install packages

+    Sub-commands:
+      init ENV_NAME_1 ENV_NAME_2 Etc.:
+           Initializes all listed venvs.
+           If no venvs are listed, it initializes all of them.

+      clean ENV_NAME_1 ENV_NAME_2 Etc.:
+           Deletes the listed venvs to start over.